stefan-hoeck/idris2-tutorial/src/Tutorial/Predicates.md

 Defining interfaces this way can be an advantage, as there is much less magic going on, and we have more fine grained control over the types and values of our fields.
+Note also, that all of the magic comes from the search hints, with which our "interface implementations" were annotated.
+These adds the corresponding values and functions to the search space used during proof search.

 <!-- vi: filetype=idris2
 -->